cbjuan/juancb.es/content/publication/10-1007-978-3-319-91152-6-32/index.md

 # Publication name and optional abbreviated version.

-publication = "_Learning and Collaboration Technologies.
-Learning and Teaching_"
+publication = "In _International Conference on Learning and Collaboration Technologies_.
+HCI International 2018. _Learning and Collaboration Technologies.
+Learning and Teaching_ (pp. 421-430).
+Springer, Cham"

 # publication*short = "In \_CIMIE'17*"